mcneel/rhino3dm/RHINO3DM.JS.md

 **rhino3dm.js** is used to read a 3dm file and create an instance of a File3dm class in the browser’s memory.
 It then walks through the objects in the model and calls compute.rhino3d.com to create meshes and isocurves for the polysurface.
 These meshes and isocurves are then added to a three.js scene for display.

+Here's [another example](https://observablehq.com/@pearswj/using-rhino3dm-in-observable/2) of rhino3dm.js, this time running in one of [Observable](http://observablehq.com/)'s live notebooks.
+Dive right in an tweak the code!

 ## Build from source

 If the pre-compiled libraries above do not work in your situation, you can compile the libraries from their source.
 For detailed instructions go to [rhino3dm.js and rhino3dm.wasm](/docs/javascript/RHINO3DM-BUILD.JS.md)